Skip to content

 4. Manage Race Experiments:

 You can find all your Race campaigns, their configuration, and status under the Manage screen.
-Navigate to Activate → Manage → Campaigns, and filter on Campaign Category = ACE & Race.
+Navigate to Activate → Page-Level → ACE & Race, and filter on your Race experiences.

-This screen also presents the experiment's current outcomes.
-Hover over this section to see more details about the experiment stage.
+This screen also presents Race Outcomes - hover over this section to see more details about the experiment stage.
 Here’s a brief description of the different outcomes an experiment can have:

 • Ongoing: The experiment is still not concluded and more data needs to be gathered and analyzed in order to determine a winner.